-Among man-made gems, lab emeralds such as the synthetic vanadium Emerald pictured above (right) can show faint magnetic attraction due to a modest level of vanadium.
+Among man-made gems, lab emeralds such as the synthetic Emerald colored by vanadium pictured above (right) can show faint magnetic attraction due to a modest level of vanadium.
 We have also measured strong magnetic susceptibility in Cubic Zirconia colored by a high concentration of vanadium.

 The green colors associated with vanadium are sometimes slightly bluish in hue, resulting in interesting green colors, as seen in "mint" green Merelani Grossular Garnet, blue-green vanadium Chrysoberyl and blue-green synthetic Emerald.
 But chromium can also create similar blue-green color in gemstones.

-Vanadium can also cause blue color in a few gems such as Cavansite, Tanzanite (Zoisite) and blue Kornerupine.
-Trace amounts of trivalent vanadium (V3+) in Corundum has also been shown to contribute blue color.
-Tetravalent vanadium (V4+) is known to be responsible for the blue color in Cavansite, but the valence states and/or color mechanisms involving vanadium in blue Zoisite and blue Kornerupine are not well understood.
+Vanadium can also cause blue color in a few gems such as Cavansite, Tanzanite (Zoisite), Axinite, blue Kornerupine and even Corundum.
+Trace amounts of trivalent vanadium (V3+) has been shown to contribute a blue color component in Corundum and in Axinite.
+Tetravalent vanadium (V4+) is known to be responsible for the blue color in Cavansite.
+The valence states and/or color mechanisms involving vanadium in blue Zoisite and blue Kornerupine are not well understood.
 Tanzanite is diamagnetic.
-The weak magnetic responses found in blue Kornerupine and the moderate magnetic responses in Canvansite are almost certainly due to metals other than vanadium.
+The weak magnetic responses found in blue Kornerupine and the moderate magnetic responses in Cavansite are almost certainly due to metals other than vanadium.

 In other rare instances, chromium is present in blue gemstones.
 The blue-green color of Aquaprase Chalcedony (diamagnetic) is due to chromium in combination with nickel, and the blue-green color of Chrome Kyanite (diamagnetic to weakly magnetic) is due to chromium in combination with iron and titanium.
 Both gems appear red under a Chelsea filter due to chromium.